 How Do You Prepare HVAC Equipment for a Storm

-When a storm is on its way, make sure your heating and air conditioning equipment is prepared with these tips from Service Experts Heating & Air Conditioning.
+When a storm is coming, make sure your heating and air conditioning equipment is ready with these tips from Service Experts Heating & Air Conditioning.

 - Protect Your System from the Surge

-Install a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a typical wall outlet, to automatically shut down your equipment if there’s a jump in the line voltage.
-Also, never to touch any electrical components, and ask for a professional’s help if you do not regularly use surge protectors.
+Invest in a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut down your equipment if there’s a spike in the line voltage.
+Also, do not touch any electrical components, and ask for a technician’s help if you do not regularly use surge protectors.

 - Make Sure Everything is Anchored